tokopedia/treats/docusaurus/docs/main-concept/typescript.md

 "How Treats recognize our projects as a Typescript projects?"

 Good question.
-Treats will recognize your projects as a Typescript projects when you provide `tsconfig.json` in your projects root.
-Therefore, **please be aware when it is necessary to add `tsconfig.json` into your projects**.
+Treats will recognize your projects as a Typescript projects when you provide `.ts or .tsx` in your projects root.
+Therefore, **please be aware when it is necessary to add `.(ts|tsx) files` into your projects**.

 ### Create Your First Typescript Treats App
 To start Typescript Treats project, simply choose `true (t)` when prompted about Typescript usage on `create-treats-app` command.